pnnl/tesp/doc/TESP_Overview.rst

 .. figure:: ./media/Federates.png
 	:name: fig_federates

-	TESP Rev 1 components federated through FNCS.
+	TESP Rev 1 components federated through FNCS and/or HELICS.

+The user interacts with TESP by configuring simulation cases (magenta) and then running them.
+Simulation federates or Agents write intermediate outputs and metadata (green), which the user plots, post-processes and analyzes to reach conclusions.
+In order to implement new functionality, the user would write new TESP Developer Agents (orange), starting from one of the examples provided.

+(Some of of the simulators and agents in :numref:`fig_federates` have to be configured by hand.
+OpenDSS writes output in its native, non-TESP format, and EnergyPlus writes output only through the Buildings agent; these are indicated with dashed green lines.
+The ns-3 simulator doesn't write output; it's presently used in just one example, for which the GridLAB-D outputs are adequate.)

-Many of the new components in :numref:`fig_federates` were implemented in the Python programming language, which was chosen because:
+Most of the new Agents in :numref:`fig_federates` were implemented in the Python programming language, which was chosen because:

 1. Python is now commonly used in colleges to teach new programmers